-Breast cancer treatment can be divided into two parts: local and systemic.
+Breast cancer treatment can be divided into local and systemic therapy.

 Local therapy removes the cancer from a limited (local) area, such as the breast, chest wall or lymph nodes in the underarm area.
 It also helps ensure the cancer doesn’t come back to that area.